2025–26 Wyoming Cowboys basketball team

-The 2025–26 Wyoming Cowboys basketball team represents the University of Wyoming during the 2025–26 NCAA Division I men's basketball season.
-The Cowboys are led by second-year head coach Sundance Wicks and play their home games at Arena-Auditorium in Laramie, Wyoming as a member of the Mountain West Conference.
+The 2025–26 Wyoming Cowboys basketball team represented the University of Wyoming during the 2025–26 NCAA Division I men's basketball season.
+The Cowboys were led by second-year head coach Sundance Wicks and played their home games at Arena-Auditorium in Laramie, Wyoming as a member of the Mountain West Conference.

 Previous season

-The Cowboys finished the 2025-26 season 12–20, 5–15 in Mountain West play to finish in ninth place.
+The Cowboys finished the 2024-25 season 12–20, 5–15 in Mountain West play to finish in ninth place.
 In the first round of the Mountain West tournament, they lost to San Jose State.